Request for Comments:

 provides accuracies of 1-50 ms, depending on the characteristics of the synchronization source and network paths.

-engineered algorithms to improve the timekeeping quality and mitigate among several synchronization sources, some of which may be
+addition, engineered algorithms to improve the timekeeping quality and mitigate among several synchronization sources, some of which

-faulty.
-To achieve accuracies in the low milliseconds over paths spanning major portions of the Internet of today, these intricate
+may be faulty.
+To achieve accuracies in the low milliseconds over paths spanning major portions of the Internet of today, these

-algorithms, or their functional equivalents, are necessary.
-However, in many cases accuracies in the order of significant fractions of
+intricate algorithms, or their functional equivalents, are necessary.
+However, in many cases accuracies in the order of significant

-a second are acceptable.
-In such cases, simpler protocols such as the Time Protocol [POS83], have been used for this purpose.
-These
+fractions of a second are acceptable.
+In such cases, simpler protocols such as the Time Protocol [POS83], have been used for this

-protocols usually involve an RPC exchange where the client requests the time of day and the server returns it in seconds past some
+purpose.
+These protocols usually involve an RPC exchange where the client requests the time of day and the server returns it in

-characteristics.
-Most users of the Internet NTP synchronization subnet of today use a software package including the full suite of NTP
+jitter characteristics.
+Most users of the Internet NTP synchronization subnet of today use a software package including the full suite

-options and algorithms, which are relatively complex, real-time applications (see http://www.eecis.udel.edu/~ntp).
-While the software
+of NTP options and algorithms, which are relatively complex, real-time applications (see http://www.eecis.udel.edu/~ntp).
+While

 This document describes the Simple Network Time Protocol (SNTP) Version 4, which is a simplified access strategy for servers and